 - Roll out changes behind feature flags and monitor stability.

 This incremental approach lowers risk and preserves backward compatibility.
-Case studies from teams that followed this path reported significant drops in bug reports and faster delivery cycles.2
+Case studies show improved defect rates and faster delivery after small, targeted refactors.3

 Practical Techniques